-The boiler-heated surfaces consist of a group or 'bank' of tubes of about 75 mm bore, some of which are exposed to the fire, others to the flow of hot gases produced by the combustion process.
+The boiler-heated surfaces consist of a bundle of tubes, some of which are exposed to the fire, others to the flow of hot gases produced by the combustion process.
 Baffles are provided in the bank of tubes to create a number of gas paths and thus increase the effectiveness of the heated surface.
 In this manner, the heat is transferred to the water in the boiler through tubes of relatively thin section when compared with the thickness of a fire-tube boiler shell.
 Hence, the working pressure could be raised considerably above that of a fire-tube boiler.
 Moreover, should a tube rupture occur, the consequences would be less serious than if the furnace or shell of a fire-tube boiler ruptured.
+Boiler water impurities settle at the bottom.